ray-project/ray/doc/source/cluster/kubernetes.rst

 Running Ray Programs
 --------------------
-Given a running Ray cluster and a :ref:`Service <k8s-service>`_ exposing the Ray Client server's port on the head pod, we can now run Ray programs on our cluster.
+Given a running Ray cluster and a :ref:`Service <k8s-service>` exposing the Ray Client server's port on the head pod, we can now run Ray programs on our cluster.

 In the following examples, we assume that we have a running Ray cluster with one head node and two worker nodes.
 This can be achieved in one of two ways:

-- Using :ref:`Operator <k8s-operator>` with the example resource `ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster2.yaml <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml>`__.
+- Using the :ref:`Operator <k8s-operator>` with the example resource `ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster2.yaml <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml>`__.
 - Using :ref:`Cluster Launcher <k8s-cluster-launcher>`.
 Modify the example file `ray/python/ray/autoscaler/kubernetes/example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/kubernetes/example-full.yaml>`__
-  by setting the field `available_node_types.worker_node.min_workers` to 2 and then run `ray up` with the modified config.
+  by setting the field ``available_node_types.worker_node.min_workers`` to 2 and then run ``ray up`` with the modified config.

 Using Ray Client to connect from within the Kubernetes cluster